top of page

 a·p·ring·key

-Since college in 2004, my handle has always been aprinke: first and middle initials + my last name (pronounced like "a-p-ring-key").
+Since college in 2004, my handle has always been aprinke: first and middle initials + my last name pronounced "a-p-ring-key."
 Aprinke is part of my identity, and coincidentally, aprinke autocorrects to sprinkle :)

-It's taken an unexpected, non-linear journey to launch my art career, but I'm doing it!
-I'm so grateful to lean on my experiences and share my work.
+It's taken a non-linear journey to launch my art career, but I'm doing it!
+Thank you for visiting my site and learning more about my work.
 I say often "bloom where you're planted," and I finally feel like I'm blooming.

 Capitol Hill Studio